Limited Places Available for Half Term Assessment. Apply Now.

 Step 1: Complete the online application form.

 Step 2: Complete an online entrance test in each subject that you wish to study at Harrow School Online.
+You will not need to take entrance tests for subjects you have existing GCSE or IGCSE grades in the 7-9 or A - A* bands.

 Step 4: Have a short interview with a member of the senior academic team, most likely our Principal.